Kevin Newman Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.19 team ERA that ranks 15th among all league pitching staffs.
+- The Cardinals have a 4.19 team ERA that ranks 15th among all MLB pitching staffs.

-- Cardinals pitchers combine to surrender 63 home runs (one per game), the eighth-fewest in baseball.
+- The Cardinals give up the seventh-fewest home runs in baseball (63 total, one per game).

+- Mikolas gets the start for the Cardinals, his 14th of the season.
+He is 4-2 with a 3.74 ERA and 60 strikeouts in 74 2/3 innings pitched.

-- In his most recent appearance on Saturday, the lefty went 5 2/3 innings against the Pittsburgh Pirates, allowing one earned run while surrendering four hits.
+- In his last outing on Sunday against the Pittsburgh Pirates, the righty went five innings, giving up two earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.